 Critical Storage Requirement

-Store cork-sealed bottles horizontally to keep liquid in contact with the cork, maintaining moisture and creating an effective oxygen seal.
-Vertical storage allows corks to dry out, shrink, and become porous, leading to oxidation and spoiled wine.
+Store cork-sealed bottles horizontally to keep liquid in contact with the cork, which maintains its moisture and sealing properties.
+Vertical storage allows corks to dry out, shrink, and become porous - once oxygen enters, the wine oxidizes and the bottle is lost.

 Screw-cap and glass-closure bottles can be stored upright since they don't rely on moisture for sealing.